The Archive.

 The Nat Jazz and Blues Fests were pretty civilized , if rather tightly run affairs.
 There were of all things, rows of canvas bottomed seats , which rather put the damper on any audience gyrations, although we all stood on them when things heated up.
 The size of the audience was not huge, so you could get a decent view of the bands from almost anywhere .The line up for both days was superb, with very few dud acts.
 The weather also was good, although it got a bit cold in the night.

-We did not attend the Saturday afternoon session , which was devoted to quality British Jazz bands such as Ronnie Scott and Mike Westbrook, generally good stuff, but at the time I wasn't into jazz.
-We queued up dutifully as good Brits should and scored ourselves good seats near the front in time to see the first band I remember of the afternoon which was ......(drum Roll ) ......Deep Purple .
+We did not attend the Saturday afternoon session , which was devoted to quality British Jazz bands such as Ronnie Scott and Mike Westbrook, generally good stuff, but at the time I wasn't all that into British jazz, preferring Miles and Roland Kirk to the local stuff .
+We queued up dutifully as good Brits should and scored ourselves good seats near the front in time to see the first band I remember of the afternoon, which was ......(drum Roll ) ......Deep Purple .

 I have never been a huge Purple fan , but I've always had a grudging respect for them .
 They have always been really lucky in having some good instrumentalists in their line up , such as superb drummer Ian Paice and the versatile Jon Lord on keys.
 Regardless of whether one likes the personality of monsieur Blackmore, he can do good things with his axe on occasions .
 Singers have come and gone through their ranks , but I can't think of any that have surpassed Ian Gillan .
 This line up however, was minus Gillan, featuring Rod Evans on vocals, Lord ,Blackmore , with Paice and Nicky Simper on bass.